cinemast/documentation/installation.rst

 Docker Usage
 ------------

-Pull the image and run the container: :code:`docker run -d -p 80:8080 miniflux/miniflux:version` (Replace version).
+Pull the image and run the container: :code:`docker run -d -p 80:8080 miniflux/miniflux:latest`.
 You will probably need to pass some environment variables like the :code:`DATABASE_URL`.

 You could also use Docker Compose.
 Here an example of :code:`docker-compose.yml` file: